IHP Research & Engagement Fund Mini Grants

 1. What are the differences between Research & Engagement mini grants and large grants?

-Both seek to advance the study of U-M’s history through a DEI lens through a variety of research and engagement activities.
+Both seek to advance the study of U-M’s history through an inclusive lens through a variety of research and engagement activities.
 The different funds exist to support projects of different sizes and durations, and to involve different members of our university community.
 Each grant has different specifications in terms of who can apply and the level of funding–check out the detailed information on each grant for that information.
 Briefly:

 • If you have a small project that will cost $3,000 or less that focuses on some kind of research or engagement activity, apply for a mini grant.